zio/zio-quill/SLICK.md

 Quill's normalization engine is based on the rules introduced by the paper ["A practical theory of language-integrated query"](http://www.infoq.com/presentations/theory-language-integrated-query).
 They ensure that, given some fulfilled requirements, the normalization will always succeed.
 Quill verifies these requirements at compile-time.

 Unfortunately, the paper doesn't cover all SQL features supported by Quill.
-Some additional transformations were added to normalization engine for this reason.
+Some additional transformations were added to the normalization engine for this reason.

 Slick's normalization is based on an multi-phase compilation engine.
 The code complexity is very high, the compiler seems to have been developed based on trial and error over the years.